GitManish29/Ollama/README.md

 # Ollama
-Check the demonstration of Ollama Base Model Gemma-3B
+Check the demonstration of Ollama Base Model Gemma-3B Using Juypter Notebook